 Research has shown that this method of interaction leads to positive outcomes, particularly in the areas of employee retention, job performance and employee engagement.
-In recent years, this type of employee engagement is being driven by e-onboarding practices, which is leading to more efficient and customised experiences - generating less admin - and creating a stronger relationship between new hires and their organisation.
+In recent years, this type of employee engagement is being driven by e-onboarding practices, which is leading to more efficient and customised experiences - generating less admin - and creating a stronger relationship between new hires and their organization.
 So rather than just focusing on the process of bringing someone onboard (onboarding), push the limits, and instead start thinking about creating an experience that will blow their socks off!

 We make enboarding fun for everyone